 Not being able to attend IL this year, I missed Frank and Darlene’s Cool Tools presentation, but it looks like Cindy did a good write up with links included!
 Or you can view the slides online.

-Looks prettly slick – guess I’ll need to poke around some and see if it’s more usable – since re-designs are all about improving usability in my book! [update]If you don’t see the new design it’s [ Read More ]
+Looks prettly slick – guess I’ll need to poke around some and see if it’s more usable – since re-designs are all about improving usability in my book!

 As most of you know, I’m new to this area.
 I’ve driven past a library on my way to the grocery store that has a sign out front for a book sale.
 This morning, I wanted to find out more info about this event, but my county’s library website is beyond horrible.
 In today’s day and age, with free web design tools available all over, I’m shocked to see a site like this.
 The long and short of it is that there are no events listed, so I probably won’t be able to support my local library unless I go grocery shopping before the book sale and stop to read the sign out front.

 It’s things like this that get me angry enough to want to help the library innovate – but if I take on one more thing right now I might burst!!
 Maybe after I finish working on the website for the Greater Philadelphia Law Library Association (GPLLA) – another site that’s sorely in need of some updating – but, nowhere near as bad as my local county library system!